Author has written 9 stories for Lord of the Rings, and Silmarillion.

 Guarantees about my writing:

 I can guarantee my readers at least two things.
 One, I will always finish a story.
 And two, that story's factual information will be as accurate as possible (I am a huge purist, but a lenient one when I read).
 There is nothing I hate more when I'm reading an excellent story and then the author just decides to cut you off and never finish it.
 It's a pet peeve of mine and drives me up the wall.
 In my eyes, it's very disrespectful to the reader, so I'll try not to be disrespectful to you.
 It is not my goal to put up a story with the intention of never finishing it.
 I'll fight tooth and nail to do so.
 It's what you deserve.
-If I don't ever finish it, it either means I'm dead, lying on a hospital bed, living in a third-world country, in jail (though I pray that's never the case), or that the Rapture has happened, which at that point I will no longer care, and neither should you.
+If I don't ever finish it, it either means I'm dead, lying on a hospital bed, lost access to my account (seriously, that's probably my greatest fear with this site), living in a third-world country, in jail (though I pray that's never the case), or that the Rapture has happened, which at that point I will no longer care, and neither should you.
 My profile will also be updated at least once a month so that any will know I'm still on FFN, even if I seem to have gone silent (if I don't, then there's a problem).
 Now the second point; accurate information.
 As I said, I'm an avid reader and I hate reading stories where their information is wrong.
 I like to keep the integrity of the book(s).
 I read the books and study the the concerning content to the core before I publish a story.
 I make sure to confirm what I can to make it as real as possible.
 Though this is mainly in reference to canon accuracy, it doesn't mean that I don't apply it to outside facts, because I do.
 But this is more so in reference to canon, but not only for canon.
 There may be a few points I'm wrong about (I don't know everything), but it's what I draw from other facts.
 Tolkien's work can be vague in many areas so that all we can do is draw our own conclusions.
 The synopsis, of course, is my own, but everything else I try to make it as the author stated it.
 I have many presumptions, but I have reasons for those presumptions.
 If anything is altered for my purposes you'll be informed before hand.
 Otherwise, enjoy!

 Alternative or debatable factors and characterizations that will be in all my LotR stories (a hint of what I might prefer in reading FF):